-The ability to make future dividend payments may be impacted by factors not within the control of the Corporation.
+The ability to make distributions to shareholders may be impacted by factors not within the control of the Corporation.

-The amount of future cash dividends paid by the Corporation, if any, will be subject to the discretion of the Board and may vary depending on a variety of factors and conditions existing from time to time, including fluctuations in sales, capital expenditure requirements, debt service requirements, operating costs, foreign exchange rates and the satisfaction of the liquidity and solvency tests imposed by applicable corporate law for the declaration and payment of dividends and covenants in the Bank Credit Facility Agreement.
-In addition, any of the other risks noted herein may have an impact on the Corporation's ability to pay future dividends.
-Depending on these and various other factors, many of which will be beyond the control of the Corporation, the dividend policy of the Corporation from time to time and, as a result, future cash dividends could be reduced or suspended entirely.
+The payment of dividends, the repurchase of Common Shares under the Corporation's NCIB program, and other cash or capital returns to its shareholders, if any, are subject to the discretion of the Board and may vary depending on a variety of factors and conditions existing from time to time, including operating cash flows, sources of capital, the satisfaction of solvency tests and other financial requirements, and the Corporation's operations and financial results.
+Depending on these and various other factors, many of which will be beyond the Corporation's control future cash dividends or distributions to shareholders could be reduced or suspended entirely.

 The market value of the Common Shares may deteriorate if cash dividends are reduced or suspended.
 Furthermore, the future treatment of dividends for tax purposes will be subject to the nature and composition of dividends paid by the Corporation and potential legislative and regulatory changes.
-Dividends may be reduced during periods of weaker financial performance and any decision by the Corporation to finance capital expenditures using cash flow from operating activities.
+Dividends may be reduced during periods of weaker financial performance and may impact any decision by the Corporation to finance capital expenditures using cash flow from operating activities.